ohalloranjm/momo/guide/delete-pc.md

 - There are no player characters associated with your account.
 - There are PCs associated with your account, but none of them match the name you input.

 Otherwise, Momo will delete the character whose name you input and reply with a confirmation.

-If they were your active PC, Momo will choose another PC to make active.
+If they were your [active player character](_active-pc.md), Momo will choose another PC to make active.
 You’ll get a follow-up reply telling you which of your PCs has been made active, or that there are no more PCs associated with your account.

 ## Troubleshooting